6 Physical Signs and Symptoms of High Testosterone Levels in Men

 If a man has high testosterone levels during the growth stages of puberty, all of the muscles needed to produce sound, larynx, cartilage, and Adam’s apple grow significantly in size and strength.

-This means that one of the clearest symptoms of high testosterone is a deep voice along with a protruded Adam’s apple…
+This means that one of the clearest symptoms of high testosterone is a deep voice along with a protruding Adam’s apple…

-…And that’s basically why women don’t have big Adam’s apple’s, they don’t have enough testosterone to have one.
+…And that’s basically why women don’t have big Adam’s apple’s, they don’t have enough androgens to have one.
+Or at least to have a protruding one.

 I base this claim on 2 things: